Efficient reduced-rank methods for Gaussian processes with eigenfunction expansions: Numerical computation of KL-expansions

 We note that the scaling of the eigenfunctions in step \ref{671} of Algorithm \ref{a1} is not strictly necessary, but enforces that the coefficients of the KL-expansion are all $\cN(0, 1)$ and consequently that Gaussian process regression is the standard ridge regression.
+Figure \ref{2200} includes plots of eigenfunctions $\phi_i$ of (\ref{350}) for a squared exponential kernel.

+The computational cost of Algorithm \ref{a1} is $O(n^3)$ where $n$ is the number of discretization nodes.
+In the following section we describe theoretical and numerical considerations for choosing $n$.